IHE/RAD.IRA/input/pagecontent/rad-x3.md

 > Note: Rows with '*' in the Optionality column have constraints different from baseline FHIRcast Request Context Change request.

-If the Sender retries the same request due to a timeout, then the Sender shall use the same `event.id` such that the Manager can detect if it is a duplicate message.
+If the Sender retries the same request due to a timeout, then the Sender shall use the same `event.id` so the Manager can detect that it is a duplicate message.

 If the Sender retries the same request due to an error response from the Manager, then the Sender shall assign a new `event.id` to indicate that it is a new message.